fatmahussein252/My_Shell/README.md

 ### Usage

-  To run the shell, compile the source code (myshell.c) and execute the resulting binary (You have to download all the files in the repo in one directory to run the code):
+  To run the shell, compile the source code and execute the resulting binary:

 ```sh
 gcc myshell.c -o exe
 ./exe
 ```
-Once the shell is running, you can enter internal commands (all have the same name in the bash shell but starts with the letter ' f ' ) or external as you would in a standard Bash shell.
+Once the shell is running, you can enter internal commands or external as you would in a standard Bash shell.
 For example:
 ```
 > fcd /path/to/directory